HandsOnDataViz/book/docs/HandsOnDataViz.md

 GIF](https://github.com/HandsOnDataViz/book/blob/master/images/15-bookdown/sheets-option-drag.gif).
 </p>

-### Demo: R code-chunk for Youtube video and static image
+### Demo: R code-chunk for Youtube video in HTML and static image in PDF

 Be sure to use the *embed* link from the YouTube *share* button.